Ed Smith (writer)

 Ed Smith was a Canadian writer who resided in the province of Newfoundland.
 Along with writing, he was also an educator, teaching in schools across the province.
 His book From the Ashes of My Dreams won the 2003 Newfoundland Book Award for Non-Fiction.
 He died on September 8, 2017.

 Life

-Smith settled in Springdale, Newfoundland with his wife, Marion, and lived there until his death.
+Smith settled in Springdale, Newfoundland with his wife, Marian, and lived there until his death.
 In 1980, he began writing a humour column called "The View From Here", which has now appeared in six papers and magazine.
 He also wrote for the Toronto Star and the Reader's Digest.
 He retired from his career in education in 1996.
 Over two years later, Smith was paralyzed from the shoulders down due to a car accident.
 In 2001, Smith created a series of short radio clips about living with quadriplegia for CBC radio.
 For the series, he won the Gabriel Award for "writing that upholds and lifts the human spirit" and The Canadian Nurses Award for excellence in broadcasting.
 Five collections of Smith's columns have been published.